Palestinian Presidency Demands Immediate Intervention From US Administration To Prevent Israeli Occupation From Invading Rafah

-Ramallah, Palestine: The Palestinian Presidency called on the US administration to intervene immediately to prevent the israeli occupation from invading Rafah and displacing citizens from the city, especially since most of them are displaced from the northern and central Gaza Strip as a result of the genocide they have been subjected to for seven months, amid unacceptable international silence.
+(MENAFN- Gulf Times) The Palestinian Presidency called on the US administration to intervene immediately to prevent the Israeli occupation from invading Rafah and displacing citizens from the city, especially since most of them are displaced from the northern and central Gaza Strip as a result of the genocide they have been subjected to for seven months, amid unacceptable international silence.

 In a statement, Spokesperson for the Palestinian Presidency Nabil Abu Rudeineh described the occupation forces' invasion of the Rafah land crossing, as well as the threat to displaced Palestinians from shelters and residences, and the prevention of the UN employees from entering the Gaza Strip, as war crimes that require the occupying entity to be held accountable.